 No. State law requires an out-of-State institution that wishes to establish a limited and temporary location in New York State by offering credit-bearing coursework, but less than a complete degree program, to obtain permission of the Regents prior to commencing operation in the State.
 An institution seeking Regents permission to operate should contact the Office of College and University Evaluation for more information.

 An out-of-state institution that wishes to offer one or more complete degree programs or complete non-credit program leading to licensure in a field licensed by the State Education Department (for example, nursing, massage, acupuncture) would need prior approval to establish a new campus in New York State.
-The institution would be subject to the procedures described in “Opening a College in New York State” section of this web site.
+For more information, please see the degree authorization section of this web site.

 - For an off-campus location to be classified as an extension site or center, may research, internship/externship, or independent study courses, or components of courses constitute the course(s) to be taken at the main campus?